datacontract/datacontract-cli/README.md

 │                                                                                file (repeat for multiple table names, leave │
 │                                                                                empty for all tables in the file).           │
 │                                                                                [default: None]                              │
+│    --iceberg-table                TEXT                                         Table name to assign to the model created    │
+│                                                                                from the Iceberg schema. [default: None]     │
 │    --help                                                                      Show this message and exit.                  │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```